 Is Le Havre worth a visit?
 Planning your next vacation or weekend getaway?

-Do you love the sea air, art, walking or cycling along the waterfront and discovering the culinary delights of the Normandy region?
+Do you love the sea air, art, walking or cycling along the seafront and discovering the culinary delights of the Normandy region?
 You’ll love (re)discovering Le Havre!
 We can’t get enough of this great port city, so special and so dear to our hearts!

 In this article, we give you our 7 reasons for recommending Le Havre, and a few points to keep in mind.